altheahfy/AI_Controller/README.md

   Repository: https://github.com/altheahfy/Rephrase_ui_public

 - **Sentence Auto-Structuring System (Documentation)**
   Materials and architectural notes for the sentence analysis system used in Rephrase.
+  Note: Beyond its current use for building Rephrase’s example database, this system may also serve as an intermediate structural layer when applying dependency-based NLP engines (e.g., spaCy) to downstream applications.
   UI: https://altheahfy.github.io/The-Automated-Sentence-Structuring-System_Public/
   Repository: https://github.com/altheahfy/The-Automated-Sentence-Structuring-System_Doc